-What is a contributory State pension?
+What is a the contributory and non-contributory State pension?

 Are you entitled to a contributory or a non-contributory pension in retirement?
 Knowing the answer to that will help in your financial planning.